-Since this appliance has a burner and pilot assembly located in an exterior chamber, they are subject to insects and moisture contacts.
+Since this appliance has burner and pilot assemblies located in an exterior chamber, they are subject to insects and moisture contacts.
 Spiders especially enjoy the propane smell and may build a web across orifices of the pilot assembly and in main burner tube.
 This causes back flashes and sooty conditions of exterior wall and vent assembly.
 Should this occur, shut the system down and clean out any obstructions before continuing to operate.

 Also inspect the screen on the door.
 It must be free of any obstruction including secondary screens.
 Any such obstructions will cause improper air flow to both intake and exhaust channels.
-Twice per year inspect the grommet around propane copper line entry through the heater jacket as it must be sealed to prevent fumes from carbon monoxide and potential propane leakage to enter camper.
+Twice per year inspect the grommet around propane copper line entry through the heater jacket as it must be sealed to prevent fumes from carbon monoxide and potential propane leakage to enter coach.

-Once per year inspect all wire connections for damage, fray or looseness.
+Once per year inspect all wire connections for damage, frayed or looseness.
 Terminals which are not tight cause heat with potential to melt the wires.
-Adjustments may be required to get the proper gas/air mixture.